Stephan Thiemonds

-Stephan Thiemonds (born April 5, 1971 in Lendersdorf/Düren, North Rhine-Westphalia), is a German author, who writes travelogues and short stories in the style of Gonzo Journalism.
+Stephan Thiemonds (born April 5, 1971, in Lendersdorf/Düren, North Rhine-Westphalia), is a German author, who writes travelogues and short stories in the style of gonzo journalism and magic realism, in which the boundaries between reality and fantasy become blurred.
+Due to his professional career, many of his stories can be categorised as Proletarian literature.

 Life

 Thiemonds trained as a coppersmith and a welder at GEA Cancler GmbH in Düren, and later qualified as a construction foreman and a European Welding Specialist (EWF).
-Since 2003 he has travelled across the world working for Buss SMS Canzler GmbH, based in Butzbach, Germany, a manufacturer of industrial machines, specialised in process engineering.
+Between 2003 and 2022 he travelled as a service and commissioning technician across the world working for Buss SMS Canzler GmbH, based in Butzbach, Germany, a manufacturer of industrial machines, like Thin Film Evaporators, specialised in process engineering.
 Numerous professional and personal journeys to all continents inspired him to write his semi-autobiographical short stories.
+At the end of 2022 he changed full-time to DSI Laser Service Thailand Co., Ltd. for which he worked part-time since 2017.

 In the summer of 2002 he began a bike journey that lasted many months, and took him all the way to Australia.
 He was sponsored on this endeavour, with people pledging €1 for every kilometer cycled.
 The monies collected were donated to the fund for the restoration of a fire-damaged spire that forms part of Merode Castle, the most famous landmark of his hometown of Merode, municipality of Langerwehe.

 Since 2012 Thiemonds has lived with his partner and their daughter in Darmstadt.
 In 2015 he moved back to his origin home country Langerwehe.
 In 2017 he incorporated as a German Ambassador the not-for-profit organization Child's Dream.
+On 29 November 2018, the Saysa Morn Primary School, built under the auspices of Child's Dream and funded by Querweltein Unterwegs readers, friends and patrons, was inaugurated in the Cambodian province of Banteay Meanchey province.